Newtasha-48/my-first-repo/README.md

 # my-first-repo
-This is my first Git Repository
+This is my first Git Repository.
-Author- Newtasha Das
+Author- Newtasha Das.